Trinity (Andrei Rublev)

-The icon was commissioned to honour Saint Sergius of Radonezh of the Trinity Lavra of St. Sergius, near Moscow, now in the town of Sergiyev Posad.
+The icon was commissioned to honour Saint Sergius of Radonezh of the Trinity Lavra of St. Sergius monastery, near Moscow, in the town of Sergiyev Posad.
 Little is known about The Trinitys history, and art historians make suggestions based on only the few known facts.
 Even the authorship of Rublev has been questioned.
 Various authors suggest different dates, such as 1408–1425, 1422–1423 or 1420–1427.
 The official version states 1411 or 1425–27.